 On 14 November 2023, amid the current war between Israel and Hamas, Yemen's Houthi leader Abdul Malik al-Houthi, issued a warning that his forces could make further attacks on Israel and target Israeli-linked ships in the Red Sea and the Bab el-Mandeb Strait.
-Since the announcement we have reported on 33 related security incidents in the area, including suspicious approaches, calls to alter course, the hijacking of an Israel-linked commercial vessel in the Red Sea, and several missile and drone launches targeting commercial vessels in the area.
-Most of the incidents have occurred north of the Bab el-Mandeb Strait between the ports of Hodeidah and Mokha.
+Since the announcement we have reported on 60 related security incidents in the area, including suspicious approaches, calls to alter course, the hijacking of an Israel-linked commercial vessel in the Red Sea, and several missile and drone launches targeting commercial vessels in the area.
+Most of the incidents have occurred north of the Bab el-Mandeb Strait between the ports of Hodeidah and Mokha, however there has recently been an increase of incidents reported in the Gulf of Aden.